Trigger Warnings: sexual abuse; child abuse

 They had Timmy try to put his penis inside me.
 It hurt.
 I said so.
 The next things that happened are blurry.
 Either they stopped trying to make a seven year old have sex with a five year old because she said it hurt, or one of their older sisters walked into the room.
 I know the sister showed up, because she then asked her brother, one of the older kids, what the hell was going on.
 I think she helped me dress or ordered me to dress myself.

-When I got home later than expected, and my mother seemed frantic.
+When I got home later than expected, my mother seemed frantic.
 “Where were you?
 What were you doing?
 Your shorts are on backwards.
 What happened?”
-The exact questions are lost in a fog, but their vague meanings are still there — the gigantic question she was asking me hung like a dark fog over us, incomprehensible to me, and I assume, urgent and terrifying to her.
+The exact questions are lost in a fog, but their vague meanings are still there — the gigantic question she was asking me hung like a dark miasma over us, creeping coldly into my heart, yet incomprehensible to me, and I assume, urgent and terrifying to her.

 In my five-year-old language, I tried to say what happened.
 By then I knew it was definitely something bad.
-Something bad had happened.
 It had to do with being late, and my shorts, and something else I just didn’t understand.
-Whatever it was, it was bad.
+Whatever it was, it caused terror to radiate from my mother in waves.
 What I didn’t know was whether I had done something bad, or if someone else had done something bad, or if something bad had just happened, like a house-fire, or a dead pet.

-What I sensed was deep, deep shame.
-What I felt was a thick miasma of shame that made it hard to breathe, so I begged my mother not to tell my dad what had happened, which was, I now knew, a very bad thing.
+Despite not understanding, I sensed deep, deep shame.
+I struggled to feel that I could get a satisfying breath.
+I begged my mother not to tell my dad what had happened, which was, I now knew, a very bad thing.
 “Of course I’m going to tell your father!” she replied.

 What I do know is that I heard my little seven-year-old neighbor getting beaten senseless with a belt next door the next day.
-He shrieked in that way that is old, that comes from the center of our beings, from the old part of our brains, when we are in excruciating pain.
+He shrieked in that way that is old, that comes from the center of our beings, from the old part of our brains where pain goes beyond sense.
 It was animal, that sound.
 It was the sound of a suffering animal.
 I had never heard a sound like that in my life, up to then.
 I imagined how it felt, and I wanted to cry out too.
 I wanted to beat myself because I thought it was my fault.

-The things I understand now are that Timmy and I were both victims; that those older boys were probably also victims of whoever the local sick fuck was at that time in that God-forsaken little town.
-The very bad thing was that no one explained to me that it wasn’t my fault.
+The things I understand now are that Timmy and I were both victims; that those older boys were probably also victims of some local victim turned victimizer.
+It was the 1970s in small town Utah, and really, the very bad thing was that no one explained to me that it wasn’t my fault.
 No one got me help.
 I was alone and confused and covered in the poison soot of a shame that belonged to someone else.
+Like the items from the housefire that we had to just throw away, I believed the dirt might never wash away.